-The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia partners with the University of Pennsylvania to host the Injury Science Research Experiences for Undergraduates (REU) program, a 10-week paid summer research internship opportunity for undergraduate students.
+The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) partners with the University of Pennsylvania to host the Injury Science Research Experiences for Undergraduates (REU) program, a 10-week paid summer research internship opportunity for undergraduate students.
 CIRP is a leading multidisciplinary center engaged in collaborative cross-discipline research implementing real world applications.